Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 2. Performance Measurement: Industry Level Initiatives

-Each port measures its performance targeting to proceed in any necessary strategic, structural, operational, or other adjustments to improve its competitiveness.
-In addition, the interest in measuring performance at the port industry level is expanding, with efforts to measure port and related supply chains performance at the industry level developed by two different groups of actors.
-This reverses the past situation when this interest has been relatively low compared to other infrastructure industries, like the airport industry where several independent industry performance management initiatives already exist.
+Each port measures its performance.
+It then uses the outcome of this measurement to make any necessary strategic, structural, operational, or other adjustments to improve its competitiveness.
+In addition, interest in measuring performance at the port industry level is expanding, with efforts to measure port and related supply chains performance at the industry level developed by two different groups of actors.
+This reverses a past situation in which this interest was been relatively low compared to other infrastructure industries, like the airport industry where several independent industry performance management initiatives already exist.
 However, widely accepted measurements providing opportunities to benchmark against industry averages to individual companies, aggregated industry performance figures to industry stakeholders, and linked industry performance to macro-indicators of country performance remain absent in the global port industry, despite efforts referring to either port, or port authority, or operational terminal performance.

 The first group of actors developing indexes measuring aspects of port performance at a global or regional scale includes intergovernmental international organizations such as the World Bank, UNCTAD, OECD, and the European Commission.
-These initiatives aim to facilitate decision-makers to better understand the missing links in improving the competitiveness of an industry of critical importance for trade prosperity by monitoring and comprehending trends happening in ports worldwide or within broader constituencies.
+These initiatives aim to empower decision-makers to better understand the missing links in improving the competitiveness of an industry of critical importance for trade prosperity by monitoring and comprehending trends occurring in ports worldwide or within broader constituencies.

 Among the most influential indicators developed by international organizations to compare countries across economic performance criteria and provide evidence of the performance of ports, either at port or country level, are:

 - The Global Competitiveness Index (GCI) of the World Economic Forum.
 Seaports contribute to the country scores through the dimension of infrastructures and the adoption of information and communication technologies.

-- The Liner Shipping Connectivity Index (LSCI) released by UNCTAD incorporates many port-related characteristics related to the connectivity of port systems, such as the number of shipping lines offering services to the national port system and the largest ship sizes.
+- The Liner Shipping Connectivity Index (LSCI) released by UNCTAD which incorporates many port-related characteristics related to the connectivity of port systems, such as the number of shipping lines offering services to the national port system and the largest ship sizes.